Master of Science degree with a major in Natural Resources, option Fisheries

 PLOS ONE Journal

 Staton, Jay M., "Baseline characterization of nearshore Rocky reef fishes found in northern California marine protected areas" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 110.